sds/scss-lint/lib/scss_lint/linter/README.md

 Configuration Option | Description
 ---------------------|---------------------------------------------------------
-`order`              | Array of properties, or the name of a [preset order](https://github.com/causes/scss-lint/tree/master/data/property-sort-orders) (default is `nil`, resulting in alphabetical ordering)
+`ignore_unspecified` | Whether to ignore properties that are not explicitly specified in `order` (default **false**) `order`              | Array of properties, or the name of a [preset order](https://github.com/causes/scss-lint/tree/master/data/property-sort-orders) (default is `nil`, resulting in alphabetical ordering)
-`ignore_unspecified` | Whether to ignore properties that are not explicitly specified in `order` (default **false**)
+`separate_groups`    | Whether gaps between groups of properties should be enforced.

 ## PropertySpelling